AdobeDocs/workfront.sv-SE/help/quicksilver/wf-api/doc-wbhks-api/rename-docu-or-folder.md

 returnerar

 ```
-{status: “success”
+{status: "success"
  }returns
  {
- status: “failure”, error: “Folder cannot be renamed because a folder with that name already exists.”
+ status: "failure", error: "Folder cannot be renamed because a folder with that name already exists."
  }
 ```